Below, you’ll find a list of 115 advanced words in English. I included examples so you can see the words in action.

 17. Effusion (noun)

 a) an instance of giving off something such as a liquid or gas.

 b) an act of talking or writing in an unrestrained or heartfelt way.

 Example: There was an effusion of boisterous laughter as she cracked a joke.

 18. Waffle (verb)

-speak or write at length in a vague or trivial manner.
+speak or write at length vaguely or trivially.

 Example: Stop waffling about it or I’ll pull your tongue out!